maelys-mcardle/snowflake/docs/language-reference.md

 **The difference between `IN` and `BTN`:** `IN` stores the input to a BANK after the `ENTER` button is pressed.
 This can contain multiple characters.
 The `BTN` stores the input immediately after a single key is pressed.
 It will return a number corresponding to the key code of the button presed.

 ### Types

+Types are a code used to specify the type of a Bank.

 ```
 TYPES